waynegakuo/bytewise/README.md

 - Integration with Google's Firebase AI Logic and Gemini 2.0 model
 - AI-powered shopping assistant with natural language processing
+- Voice recognition for hands-free interaction with the AI assistant
 - Function calling capabilities to perform actions like retrieving product information and adding items to cart
 - Reactive state management using Angular signals
 - Modern Angular features including standalone components